Current Health Issues

 Zika is spread to people primarily through the bite of a mosquito infected with the virus.
 Zika can also be sexually transmitted by a man to his partners, and passed from a pregnant woman to her fetus during pregnancy or around the time of delivery.

-E-cigarettes are now prohibited in Ramsey County public spaces
+E-cigarettes prohibited in Ramsey County public spaces

 The Ramsey County Clean Indoor Air Ordinance prohibits the use of e-cigarettes in public spaces where cigarette smoking is currently prohibited under the Minnesota Clean Indoor Act, as well as prohibiting vaping or smoking within 25 feet of public building entrances.
 The ordinance was approved by the Board of Commissioners on September 22, 2015 and took effect November 29, 2015.